 If you are willing to venture away from the main sites of Venice, you don’t need to worry about getting lost.
 Venice will take care of that for you.
 The streets wind aimlessly with the rivers and you can often be faced with a situation where you are at an intersection with two signs pointing in two separate directions and both are trying to lead you to the same place.

-A sure fire way to get lost in Venice is to look at the crowds of people hitting the key sites and go anywhere but there.
+A sure-fire way to get lost in Venice is to look at the crowds of people hitting the key sites and go anywhere but there.
 Once you’re away from the crowd and slightly lost, you can improve your locational disability by then trying to get somewhere you think you’re supposed to be.
 If you’re like me, this will lead you to try and logically sort out your position and try to find a familiar place that you’ve been.
-Once you’ve wound yourself around in circles and discovered you are anywhere but where you thought you were supposed to be, congratulations!
+Once you’ve wound yourself around in circles and discovered you are anywhere but where you thought you were supposed to be congratulations!
 You’re lost in Venice!

 What to do when you’re lost in Venice

 You’re lost, so you can’t go anywhere you want to go, you can just go to where you end up.
-Being lost in Venice means getting a chance to capture all those little moments that many visitors never get the chance to see.
+Being lost in Venice means getting a chance to sit down and have some of the best coffee in Italy.
+You can capture all those little moments that many visitors never get the chance to see.
 You can now see what the tiny number of people who call Venice home do with themselves.
 Discover the small shops hidden down the deep alleyways off of the tourist paths, the locals painting their doors and the beautiful flower arrangements in many window sills.